 What is autism?

+Before discussing what causes autism in a child, let us understand what is autism.
 Autism is also known as autism spectrum disorder.
 It refers to many disabilities that cause communication, behavior, and /or social problems and challenges.
 Specifically, it is a neurological disorder.
 This means it will affect how people learn, how they interact with others, and how they communicate.
 Interestingly, it is derived from the Greek word autos which means alone.
 Also, it is more common in males than females, and it affects people of all races.

 Moreover, autism is a spectrum.
 Not every autistic child has the same symptoms.
 The symptoms can also range from mild to extreme.
 It begins very early in a child’s life particularly between two years and three years of age regardless of what causes autism.
 Unfortunately, a child who develops autism must live with it for their entire life.
 But, the child can be either high functioning and very smart or need a lot of help with learning.
 1 out of 54 children in the united states has autism meaning it is very common.
 But, keep in mind, many autistic people have jobs and are living successfully.